NextCenturyCorporation/AIDA-Interchange-Format/README.md

 example, include the following in your dependencies in the build.gradle:

 `dependencies {
-    compile 'edu.isi:gaia-interchange-kotlin:1.0-SNAPSHOT'
+    compile 'com.ncc:aif-interchange-kotlin:1.0-SNAPSHOT'
 }`

 Then, create a model, add entities, relations, and events to the model, and then write the model out.

-The file `src/text/java/edu/isi/gaia/ExamplesAndValidationTests.java`
+The file `src/test/java/com/ncc/aif/ExamplesAndValidationTests.java`
 has a series of examples showing how to add things to the model.
-The `src/text/java/edu/isi/gaia/ScalingTest.java` file has examples of how to write the model out.
+The `src/text/java/com/ncc/aif/ScalingTest.java` file has examples of how to write the model out.

+To use the Kotlin version, add edu.isi:gaia-interchange-kotlin:1.0-SNAPSHOT as a dependency and consult the examples in `src/test/java/edu/isi/gaia/ExamplesAndValidationTests.java`.

 # Running the validator

-To run the validator, run `target/appassembler/bin/validateAIF` with a single argument, a parameter file.
+To run the validator from the command line, run `target/appassembler/bin/validateAIF` with a single argument, a parameter file.
 The parameter file should have keys and values separated by `:`.
 It should have either the parameter `kbToValidate` pointing to the single Turtle format KB to validate, or it should have `kbsToValidate` pointing to a file listing the paths of the Turtle format KBs to validate.